 A casual game can be anything from a few bouts of trying out new slots at your favourite online casino to just enjoying Candy Crush on your phone.
+Casual games are simple, easy to learn, and a single game session can be as little as 5 minutes.
+They are widely available on mobile devices or online if you Play Here, making casual games highly accessible to anyone looking to take some time off.
 If you are the type of gamer who doesn’t like spending too much time on mastering complex mechanics within the game world, and mainly use games as a way to pass a few minutes every now and then, then you are a casual gamer.

 Casual gamers are most often drawn to mobile games because the simplistic touch interface makes it intuitively easier to get into.
 Note that browser games are not part of the mix though because that’s where the casual game genre started, and by taking advantage of a PC’s comparatively more powerful graphics processor they do produce better visuals as well.